Conrad K. Cyr

 Conrad Keefe Cyr (December 9, 1931 – July 28, 2016) was an American jurist who served as a United States circuit judge of the United States Court of Appeals for the First Circuit from 1989 until his death.
 He was previously a United States district judge of the United States District Court for the District of Maine.

 Early life and education

+Cyr was born in Limestone, Maine, on December 9, 1931.
+His father was the owner of a local department store and his mother was a librarian.
+He graduated from Limestone High School in 1949.

-Cyr was born in Limestone, Maine.
-He attended Limestone High School, graduating in 1949, then matriculated at the College of the Holy Cross.
-He received a Bachelor of Science degree from Holy Cross in 1953 and a Bachelor of Laws from Yale Law School in 1956.
+After high school, Cyr attended the College of the Holy Cross in Worcester, Massachusetts, and graduated with a Bachelor of Science in sociology in 1953.
+As an undergraduate at Holy Cross, he wrote a senior thesis titled, "Sociological advancements among selected foreign-born population groups in the U.S." He then earned his Bachelor of Laws (LL.B.) from Yale Law School in 1956.

+Early legal career

-Cyr was in private practice of law in Limestone from 1956 to 1959, and in Bangor, Maine, from 1961 to 1962, serving in the interim as an assistant United States attorney in Bangor.
-He was a referee in bankruptcy for the District of Maine from 1961 to 1973.
+Cyr was in private practice of law in Limestone from 1956 to 1959, during which time he established his own legal practice in the same building as his family's department store.
+He served as an assistant United States attorney in Bangor, Maine, from 1959 to 1961.
+He was then a referee in bankruptcy for the District of Maine from 1961 to 1973.